injeti-manohar/AZ-104/Module2.md

 ### Subscription

+A subscription authenticates and authorizes  to use these resources.
+An Azure subscription links to an Azure account, which in turn is an identity in Azure Active Directory (AD).
+Billing boundary
+Access control boundary

 - why organization need multiple subscription ?
 - [x] Organizations often use multiple Azure subscriptions to avoid per-subscription resource limits and to better manage and govern their Azure resources